Inipe/Odin-Landing-Page/README.md

 # Odin-Landing-Page
-A landing page for the Odin-Project
+A landing page for a coffee shop.